LRomero2/Sweet-Treats/README.md

 > ## UX 📱
 The app is for any who loves to cook and wants to try making something new.
 I focused this app soley on baking as there are millions of sweet dish recipes and sweet things are my favourite.
 Most people who follow recipes in the kitchen use their tablet or smart phone to follow along.
-For that reason, I wanted the app to be responsive yet simple as when someone is cooking, they dont want a lod of pop ups and advert opening on their device.
-This simple layout is easy for anyone to follow, including those who are now very familiar with technology.
+For that reason, I wanted the app to be responsive yet simple as when someone is cooking, they dont want a load of pop ups and adverts opening on their device.
+This simple layout is easy for anyone to follow, including those who are not very familiar with technology.

 * As a new user, I want to take a look at recipes for some ideas and see what recipes the app has to offer.
 I can register an account within the app by providing a name and password.
 The passwords have been secured in mongodb and have been hashed for user security.
-Then I can go to the 'Home' page and browse the categories of recpes, then I can click on a category, click on a recipe of my choice and start following the recipe.
+Then I can go to the 'Home' page and browse the categories of recipes, then I can click on a category, click on a recipe of my choice and start following the recipe.
 To make things easier for newcomers, I added the ingredients onto the recipe card so that a user knows exactly what they need to be able to complete the recipe.
 Additionally, if they dont have all the ingredients they can click on the button that says 'Buy the ingredients'.
 This button gives them an option to buy from amazon or tesco and the link will take them straight to their websites.
 When I have finished on the app, I can then click log out on the navbar.